 Onto the main features, the ProCom offers 10,000 BTU at maximum capacity.
 This is sufficient for spaces up to 300 square feet.
 A built-in thermostat means that controlling heat levels in your home is a breeze.

 All you have to do is push a button.
-The MG10TBF is a blue-flame convectional heater that depends primarily on natural convection for air circulation but can also be fitted with a blower fan for stronger heat circulation.
+The MG10TBF propane heater with thermostat is a blue flame convectional heater that depends primarily on blue flame natural convection for air circulation but can also be fitted with a blower fan for stronger heat circulation.

 - Blue Flame Technology

 - Batteries not required